How to Generate HMAC Signatures

 What is HMAC?

 HMAC (Hash-based Message Authentication Code) combines a secret key with a message to produce a signature.
-APIs use HMAC for webhook verification, request signing, and integrity checks.
+APIs use HMAC for webhook verification, request signing, and integrity checks where both parties share a secret.

 Common Use Cases